voltrondata-labs/arrowbench/README.md

 terminal (for both, you should do this in the root directory of arrowbench, or pass the path to arrowbench instead of `.`).

-## Defining benchmarks

-Benchmarks are constructed by `Benchmark()`, which takes expressions that handle setup, teardown, and the actual work that we want to measure.
-See its documentation for details, and see `read_file` and `write_file` for examples.

 ## Running benchmarks

 Pass a Benchmark to `run_benchmark()` and it will run it across the range of parameters specified.
-For parameters specified in `bm$setup` that are omitted when calling `run_benchmark(bm)`, it will test across all combinations of them.
+For parameters specified in `bm$setup` that are omitted when calling `run_benchmark(bm)`, it will test across all combinations of them (what we call a benchmark matrix).
 If some parameter combinations are not valid, define a  `bm$valid_params(params)` function that will filter that expanded `data.frame` of parameters down to the valid set.

 For example,